-30-Year-Old Right Wing – Pittsburgh Penguins
+30-Year-Old Right Wing – Washington Capitals

 Chris Conner Contract Information:

-Signed a one-year, two-way contract with the Penguins worth $550,000 in July of 2013.
+Signed a one-year, two-way contract with the Capitals in July 2014.

 To instantly reveal our fantasy analysis of every player – including Chris Conner – simply subscribe now.